 \subsection{Known results}

 A brief discussion of the known results on the Cauchy problem for \eqref{eq:CSS-cov} is in order.
 The well-posedness of \eqref{eq:CSS-cov} was first studied in Coulomb gauge; after the earlier works \cite{BergeDeBouardSaut1995Nonlinearity,Huh2013Abstr.Appl.Anal}, Lim \cite{Lim2018JDE} proved $H^{1}$-local well-posedness.
-Under the heat gauge, small data $H^{0+}$ local well-posedness is proved by Liu-Smith-Tataru \cite{LiuSmithTataru2014IMRN}.
+Under the heat gauge, small data $H^{0+}$ local well-posedness is proved by Liu--Smith--Tataru \cite{LiuSmithTataru2014IMRN}.
 Under equivariance within Coulomb gauge, the equation becomes semilinear and the $L^{2}$-critical local well-posedness can be achieved; see \cite[Section 2]{LiuSmith2016}.

 There are also works on the long-term dynamics.
-Bergé-de Bouard-Saut \cite{BergeDeBouardSaut1995Nonlinearity} used Glassey's convexity argument \cite{Glassey1977JMP} to derive a sufficient condition for finite-time blow up.
+Bergé--de Bouard--Saut \cite{BergeDeBouardSaut1995Nonlinearity} used Glassey's convexity argument \cite{Glassey1977JMP} to derive a sufficient condition for finite-time blow-up.
 However, this method essentially applies for negative energy solutions, which exist only if $g>1$.
 The same authors \cite{BergeDeBouardSaut1995PRL} carried out a formal computation to derive the log-log blow-up for negative energy solutions.
-Recently, Oh-Pusateri \cite{OhPusateri2015} showed global existence and scattering for small data in weighted Sobolev spaces.
-Under equivariance within Coulomb gauge, Liu-Smith \cite{LiuSmith2016} proved global well-posedness and scattering below the charge of the ground state, $M[Q^{(m)}]$, for each equivariance class.
+Recently, Oh--Pusateri \cite{OhPusateri2015} showed global existence and scattering for small data in weighted Sobolev spaces.
+Under equivariance within Coulomb gauge, Liu--Smith \cite{LiuSmith2016} proved global well-posedness and scattering below the charge of the ground state, $M[Q^{(m)}]$, for each equivariance class.

 Within each equivariance class, a natural question is the dynamics beyond the threshold.
 At the threshold charge, in addition to the vortex solution $Q^{(m)}$, there is an explicit finite-time blow-up solution